-The declared unit shall be stated in the EPD.
-The environmental impact shall be given per declared unit.
-A description of the function of the product should be included in the EPD®.
+The functional unit shall be stated in the EPD.
+The environmental impact shall be given per functional unit.
+A description of the function of the product should be included in the EPD®, if relevant.

 4.2 REFERENCE SERVICE LIFE (RSL)